 George Town introduces you to Tasmania’s second settlement dating back to its foundation in 1804 although technically the town may be said to have been set out in 1815.
 It is rich in history and worth spending time in knowing that the local people take a great pride in its heritage.
 The adjoining area known as Low Head is of great interest adding a maritime museum to colour your experience here.

-From George Town and Low Head to Scottsdale
+George Town: Low Head to Scottsdale

 Although you may be advised to enjoy the countryside on your way to Scottsdale do allow time to be spent in this delightful town to enjoy some varied and certainly iconic building styles.
 Above all make sure that you visit the excellent art gallery cafe that not only provides travellers and locals with some excellent food but also displays the truly remarkable talents of some fine local artists and a worthwhile range of giftware.
 It is also a good idea to contact Oakdene Gardens at nearby Jetsonville offering an excellent male and female interest museum – open by appointment 6352 2697 at 80 Oakdene Road.